Treats and prevents hyperparathyroidism (overactive parathyroid glands) in patients with chronic kidney disease who are on dialysis.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use vitamin D or calcium supplements without asking your doctor.
+- Do not use antacids or phosphate binders containing aluminum or supplements containing vitamin D, phosphate, or calcium without asking your doctor.

 - Your doctor may tell you to limit your dietary intake of phosphate.
-Foods that are high in phosphate include milk, cheese, yogurt, peas, beans, leafy green vegetables, nuts, chocolate, and cola soft drinks.
+Foods that are high in phosphate include beans, beer, chocolate, cheese, cola soft drinks, ice cream, milk, nuts, peas, whole grain products, and yogurt.